fatz/datadomain-monitoring/README.md

 ![nagios datadomain](./img/nagios-datadomain.png)

 ### Todos
 An important part of the data domain is the replication.
-Currently check_datadomain doesn't support replications.
+Currently check_datadomain only supports checking replication pairs state.

-* check all replication contexts
 * check age of last replication
 * check size of data to sync